MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 **Is the Transport Service Running?**

 - If yes, see [Troubleshoot Public Folder Replication](#troubleshoot-public-folder-replication).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
-If you contact support about this issue, please tell them that the server is generating outbound hierarchy messages, but those messages do not appear in message tracking, and nothing is being queued for submission.
+- If no, sorry, we can't resolve an unidentified issue using this guide.
+If you contact support about this issue, tell them that the server is generating outbound hierarchy messages, but those messages don't appear in message tracking, and nothing is being queued for submission.

 ### Does the 3030 event show the message ID (MID) of the item but not the subject

 Does the 3030 event show the MID of the item, but not the subject?

 - If yes, see [Tombstone](#tombstone).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
-If you contact support about this issue, please tell them that the source server is not generating outbound hierarchy replication messages and there is no 3079 event when the database mounts.
+- If no, sorry, we can't resolve an unidentified issue using this guide.
+If you contact support about this issue, tell them that the source server isn't generating outbound hierarchy replication messages and there is no 3079 event when the database mounts.

 ### Tombstone